jerryscript-project/iotjs/docs/api/IoT.js-API-Net.md

 ## Class: net.Socket

-This object is an abstraction of a TCP or local socket. net.Socket inherits [`Stream.Duplex`](IoT.js-API-Stream.md).
-They can be created by the user and used as a client (with connect()) or they can be created by IoT.js and passed to the user through the 'connection' event of a server.
+This object is an abstraction of a TCP or a local socket. `net.Socket` inherits from [`Stream.Duplex`](IoT.js-API-Stream.md).
+They can be created by the user (used as a client with connect()) or by the IoT.js engine (passed to the user through the 'connection' event of a server).

 ### new net.Socket([options])
-* `options` {Object} An optional object which specifies socket information.
+* `options` {Object} An optional object which specifies the socket information.
 * Returns {net.Socket}.

 Construct a new socket object.
-The `options` object specifying only the following information: `allowHalfOpen` {boolean}.
+The `options` object specifies only the following information: `allowHalfOpen` {boolean}.

 **Example**